top of page

 Search

-💖 Our First Recipient: Meet Jen
+Our First Recipient: Jen

+The first recipient of the Schmidt Healing Hearts Foundation is a special one.
 Her story is one of courage, perseverance, and strength.
-We couldn’t be more honored to support her on this path, and we are endlessly proud to walk beside her.
+We could not be more honored to support her on this path, and we are endlessly proud to walk beside her.

 A Journey of Grit and Grace

 Jen is the reason we do what we do.
-She is our "why."Her story reminds us that behind every diagnosis is a human being — someone fighting for their life, their future, and their voice.
+She is our "why."Her story reminds us that behind every diagnosis is a human being someone fighting for their life, their future, and their voice.
 We’re honored to be part of Jen’s journey and to support her in every way we can.

 Thank you, Jen, for your bravery, your advocacy, and sharing your story.